iterative/dvc.org/static/docs/command-reference/run.md

 ### Unsupported command behavior

 We don't want to tell you how to write your code!
-However, please be aware that in order to prevent unexpected behavior when DVC executes or reproduces your commands, your they should ideally follow these rules:
+However, please be aware that in order to prevent unexpected results when DVC executes or reproduces your commands, they should ideally follow these rules:

-- Read/write exclusively from/to the specified dependencies and outputs.
+- Read/write exclusively from/to the specified dependencies (input files) and
+  <abbr>output files</abbr>.
-- Completely rewrite outputs (i.e. do not append or edit).
+- Completely rewrite outputs (i.e. do not append or edit).<br/> ⚠️ DVC deletes
+  output files before executing commands, including at `dvc repro`.
-- Stop reading and writing files when the command exits.
+- Stop reading and writing files when the `command` exits.

-At the very least, to guarantee reproducibility, your command should be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. always produce the same output for a given input).
+At the very least, to guarantee reproducibility, your code should be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. always produce the same output for a given input).
 So avoid code that bring entropy into your data process (e.g. random numbers, time functions, hardware